-Before accepting any investment commitment, an intermediary must have a reasonable basis to believe that the investor satisfies the investment requirements under the crowdfunding rules; the intermediary may rely on the investor's representations that the investor so qualifies.
+Before accepting any investment commitment, an intermediary must have a reasonable basis to believe that the investor satisfies the investment limitations discussed above (see "Offering and Investment Limits").
+The intermediary may rely on the investor's representations that the investor so qualifies unless the intermediary has reason to believe otherwise.

-The intermediary would have to obtain from the investor a representation that the investor has reviewed the intermediary's educational materials, understands that the entire investment may be lost and is capable of bearing the risk of loss in the investment.
+The intermediary will have to obtain from the investor a representation that the investor has reviewed the intermediary's educational materials, understands that the entire investment may be lost and is capable of bearing the risk of loss in the investment.

-The investor would also have to complete a questionnaire affirming the investor's understanding: (i) that there are restrictions on the investor's ability to cancel or obtain a return of the investment; (ii) that it may be difficult to resell the acquired securities; (iii) that the investment involves risks; and (iv) that the investor should not invest unless the investor can afford to lose the entire investment.
+The investor will also have to complete a questionnaire affirming the investor's understanding that: (i) there are restrictions on the investor's ability to cancel or obtain a return of the investment; (ii) it may be difficult to resell the acquired securities; (iii) the investment involves risks; and (iv) the investor should not invest unless the investor can afford to lose the entire investment.